-Magma is designed to support Vulkan, though it could be used to implement OpenGL or other graphics api.
-For legacy codebases Fuchsia intends to support OpenGL via translation to Vulkan using ANGLE.
+Magma is designed to support Vulkan, though it could be used to implement OpenGL or other graphics APIs.
+Fuchsia intends to support software consuming OpenGL APIs via translation to Vulkan using ANGLE.

 A memory management unit that allows arbitrary mapping of system memory pages into the GPU address space is needed for DMA to/from non-contiguous buffers.